AndrewShamrey/AndrewShamrey/README.md

 ### 👋 Greetings!

-I'm Andrei Shamrei, a software engineer based in Minsk, Belarus.
+I'm Andrei Shamrei, a software engineer based in Tbilisi, Georgia.
-I am a JavaScript FullStack Developer with a focus on results and development, through deep knowledge in technologies, building effective processes and communication on a project.
+I am a JavaScript Backend Developer with a focus on results and development, through deep knowledge in technologies, building effective processes and communication on a project.
-In my spare time, I create beautiful and productive applications.

-In general, my technical experience is more than one year of commercial software development on technologies such as Core JavaScript, TypeScript, Node.js, AWS, Serverless, React/Redux.
+In general, my technical experience is about two years of commercial software development on technologies such as TypeScript, Node.js, AWS, Serverless, React, Redux.

 Primary skill - **Development of serverless applications in NodeJS.**